cf-tme/connect_2022_labs/lab4.md

 - Configured DNS based filtering in Cloudflare ZT Gateway
 - Built a ready to deploy Docker Compose file to deploy setup anywhere

+For reference the end state diagram for this lab is provided below:

 Cloudflare Zero Trust Gateway is designed to keep your data safe from malware, ransomware, phishing, command & control, Shadow IT, and other Internet risks over all ports and protocols.
 Today we will only be setting up DNS based filtering but it can be used as a full Secure Web Gateway.

 ```{admonition} Learn More about Cloudflare Zero Trust Gateway!